Vegardhgr/SimplyType/README.md

 - [ ] Allowing users to designate specific characters for focused practice.
 - [ ] Add CSS.
 - [ ] Set up docker.
 (Just for fun).

+Internal improvements:
+- [ ] Not have a removed list that contains removed chars.
+Rather add a boolean to the tuple that states whether the char should be displayed.
+- [ ] Rename box.tsx to text.tsx.
+Move all logic that is not responsible for rendering the text nor handeling input, out of this component.